urbit/docs/docs/hoon/basic.md

 and check that the input equals the output.
 This is one reason why molds must be idempotent; if the untrusted data is of the correct type, passing it to the mold shouldn't change it.
-But this use case is unusual for beginners; otherwise you shouldn't call molds directly.
+But this use case is unusual for beginners; in normal practice you shouldn't call molds directly.

 More frequently, molds are used when we want to `cast`.
 We use a cast when we want the Hoon compiler's type-checker to test whether